wchaering/tagsort/README.md

 ###Todo
+* Prevent exclusive filter from showing no elements
 * Clean up element display on sort (less flashing in and out)
 * Smoother handling of sorts where no elements match (similar to above)